A Hybrid Iterative Neural Solver Based on Spectral Analysis for Parametric PDEs: Numerical experiments

 where $a_1, a_2, a_3,$ and $a_4$ are constant random coefficients corresponding to the four neighboring elements of index $(i, j)$, as shown in Figure \ref{fig:grid_point}.

 Selecting $\cu{B}$ as the damped Jacobi method, we use non-standard LFA \cite{bolten2018fourier} to evaluate its compressibility for error components with different frequencies.
-Figure \ref{fig:LFA1} shows the modulus of the formal eigenvalue of the damped Jacobi method (abbreviated as the Jacobi symbol) with different weights when solving the discrete system corresponding to $a$ depicted in Figure \ref{fig:a}.
-It can be observed that the damped Jacobi method exhibits poor compressibility for error components with frequencies in $[- \pi/2, \pi/2)^2$, regardless of the value of $\omega$.
-Let $\Theta^{\mathcal{H}} = [-\pi/2, \pi/2)^2$ and $\Theta^{\cu{B}} = [-\pi, \pi)^2 \setminus \Theta^{\mathcal{H}}$, it can be found that when $\omega = 3/4$, the damped Jacobi method achieves the best compressibility for the error components with frequencies in $\Theta^{\cu{B}}$.
-Therefore, we choose $\cu{B}$ as the damped Jacobi method with $\omega = 3/4$, which can meet Assumption \ref{ass:B}.
+Figure \ref{fig:LFA1} shows the modulus of the formal eigenvalue of the damped Jacobi method with different weights when solving the discrete system corresponding to $a$ depicted in Figure \ref{fig:a}.
+It can be observed that the damped Jacobi method exhibits behavior similar to that observed in the Poisson equation.
+Let $\Theta^{\mathcal{H}} = [-\pi/2, \pi/2)^2$ and $\Theta^{\cu{B}} = [-\pi, \pi)^2 \setminus \Theta^{\mathcal{H}}$.
+We choose $\cu{B}$ as the damped Jacobi method with $\omega = 3/4$ and set $M=10$, which satisfies Assumption \ref{ass:B}.

-Next, we train FNS to ensure $\mathcal{H}$ satisfies Assumption \ref{ass:meta} as much as possible.
+Next, we train FNS to ensure $\mathcal{H}$ satisfies assumption \eqref{eq:assl} as much as possible.
 For this problem, we aim for the trained FNS to generalize well for both $a$ and $f$.
 According to previous analysis, the asymptotic convergence rate of FNS is independent of RHS (as we will verify below), so $a$ is the only parameter of interest, corresponding to $\boldsymbol{\mu}$ in PPDE \eqref{ppde}.
-We generate 10,000 random diffusion coefficients $a_i$ with scale $N=63$ and sample a random RHS $\cu{f_i} \sim \mathcal{N}(0, \cu{I})$ for each parameter $a_i$.
+We generate 10,000 random diffusion coefficients $a_i$ and sample a random RHS $\cu{f_i} \sim \mathcal{N}(0, \cu{I})$ for each parameter $a_i$.
 We employ the loss function \eqref{eq:loss_func} for unsupervised training, utilize the Adam optimizer with an initial learning rate of $10^{-4}$ and a learning rate schedule that halves the learning rate every 100 epochs.
-Additionally, we increase $K$ by one every 100 epochs and set $M=10$.
+Additionally, we increase $K$ by one every 100 epochs.
 The training loss is depicted in Figure \ref{fig:train_loss}.

 Now we test the trained FNS.
 Figure \ref{fig:Darcy_flow} illustrates the calculation flow of $\mathcal{H}$ when it receives an input pair $(a, f)$.
-It can be observed that the $\cu{\tilde{\Lambda}}$ given by Meta-$\lambda$ is large in $\Theta^{\mathcal{H}}$ and small in $\Theta^{\cu{B}}$, which aligns with our expectations.
+It can be observed that the $\cu{\tilde{\Lambda}}$ given by Meta$-\lambda$ is large in $\Theta^{\mathcal{H}}$ and small in $\Theta^{\cu{B}}$, which aligns with our expectations.
 By inputting the RHS into $\mathcal{H}$, we obtain an initial value close to the reference solution, indicating that $\mathcal{H}$ effectively captures the low-frequency components of the solution.